About the History of Indoor Plumbing

 While we pretty much take indoor plumbing for granted today, it has evolved through thousands of years to arrive as an important component of our households.

 While its appearance and functionality has differed depending on the era of its history, indoor plumbing has had a common goal, as it still does today: to create comfort and convenience for people.
-Curious to where your indoor plumbing in Temecula, CA got its roots?
+Curious to where your indoor plumbing in Saratoga Springs, UT got its roots?
 Read on.

 The Beginning of Indoor Plumbing